The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Open Problems

-\textbf{The ERI example.}\; The Extended Real Line with Reentry is the first compact path-connected space known to separate US from~KC.
-Its mechanism is elementary---a single density condition on neighborhoods of~$\ast$---yet its consequences are rich: a complete convergence criterion (Proposition~\ref{prop:seqconv}), the rare combination of countable tightness without sequentiality (Proposition~\ref{prop:tightness}), and trivial continuous function space (Proposition~\ref{prop:ERI-cfunctions}).
-These properties are robust: the independent one-point extension~$Z$ (\S\ref{sec:onepoint}) achieves the same hierarchy position, confirming that this separation is a genuine topological phenomenon.
+ERI is the first compact path-connected space the author knows of that separates US from KC.
+The mechanism is the single density condition on neighborhoods of $\ast$: from it follow a complete convergence criterion (Proposition~\ref{prop:seqconv}), countable tightness without sequentiality (Proposition~\ref{prop:tightness}), and a trivial continuous function space (Proposition~\ref{prop:ERI-cfunctions}).
+The one-point extension $Z$ of~\S\ref{sec:onepoint} reaches the same hierarchy position without going through FMQ, which is evidence that the $k_2\mathrm{H}$-not-$\mathrm{wH}$-not-$\mathrm{KC}$ separation is topological and does not depend on the density modifier.

-\textbf{The FMQ framework.}\; Combining the modifier spectrum (\S\ref{sec:modifiers}) with the extended rigidity results (\S\ref{sec:extended}), the FMQ framework accesses exactly three hierarchy levels via the modifier: $T_1$-not-US (cofinite), $k_2$H-not-wH (comeager through density), and $T_2$ (accumulation and beyond).
-The $(Y, A)$ inputs affect properties orthogonal to the hierarchy level (path-connectedness, sobriety, tightness, cardinal functions), and the hierarchy level is invariant under infinite collapse sets (Theorem~\ref{thm:infiniteA}), iteration (Proposition~\ref{prop:absorption}), and products (Proposition~\ref{prop:products}).
+The modifier alone decides the hierarchy level: $T_1$-not-US for the cofinite modifier, $k_2\mathrm{H}$-not-$\mathrm{wH}$ for any admissible modifier between comeager and density, and $T_2$ for the accumulation modifier and beyond.
+The inputs $(Y, A)$ decide orthogonal properties---path-connectedness, sobriety, tightness, cardinal functions---but do not move the level, which is invariant under infinite closed nowhere-dense collapse sets (Theorem~\ref{thm:infiniteA}), iteration (Proposition~\ref{prop:absorption}), and arbitrary products (Proposition~\ref{prop:products}).

-\textbf{Frontiers.}\; Two principal directions remain open.
-First, a conjectural fourth level (US-not-$k_2$H) would require a non-first-countable base space (Open Problem~\ref{op:k2H}): the only known path toward a second FMQ hierarchy level is $Y = \beta\mathbb{N} \setminus \mathbb{N}$, where the sequential extraction in Proposition~\ref{prop:accum} breaks down.
-Second, the fundamental group $\pi_1(X, \ast)$ is conjecturally trivial (Remark~\ref{rem:further}\ref{op:pi1}): every continuous map to a Hausdorff space is constant (Proposition~\ref{prop:hausdorff-constant}), but a complete proof requires verifying semilocal simple-connectedness at~$\ast$.
-The gap between US and Hausdorff in ERI is witnessed by nets (Example~\ref{ex:net}) but \emph{not} by sequences: this is a structural necessity, since first-countable US spaces are Hausdorff (Proposition~\ref{prop:firstUST2}).
+Two questions stand out.
+A fourth hierarchy level, US-not-$k_2\mathrm{H}$, would need a non-first-countable base space; the candidate is $Y = \beta\mathbb{N} \setminus \mathbb{N}$, where the sequential extraction in Proposition~\ref{prop:accum} fails (Open Problem~\ref{op:k2H}), and the author suspects the resulting FMQ space is not $k_2$-Hausdorff.
+The fundamental group $\pi_1(X, \ast)$ is conjecturally trivial: every continuous map to a Hausdorff space is constant (Proposition~\ref{prop:hausdorff-constant}), and a full proof reduces to verifying semilocal simple-connectedness at~$\ast$.
+Note that the gap between US and Hausdorff in ERI is witnessed by nets (Example~\ref{ex:net}) but not by sequences; by Fact~\ref{fact:firstUS}, this is forced.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 I thank Steven Clontz for endorsing this paper on arXiv, and the \emph{pi-Base} database~\cite{bib:pibase} for facilitating systematic verification of topological properties.
 The ERI space will be submitted to \emph{pi-Base} upon acceptance of this paper.
 Two key references~\cite{bib:clontz,bib:clontzwilliams} are currently arXiv preprints; the results cited from them have been independently verified.